 Here's a great alternative to applesauce.
 It looks different from any other apple sauce you've ever tasted, and, my oh my, it tastes different, too.
-Rich, buttery and mellow.
+Rich, buttery and mellow, like apple pie without the crust.
 Depending on which type of booze you choose and how long you cook it, you can vary the flavor a lot.
 Use Amaretto or Frangelico for a nutty sweetness, or Grand Marnier for a slight citrus character.
 Use Bourbon or dark rum for a more austere, oaky, vanilla character.

 1/2 tablespoon cinnamon

 1 teaspoon of table sugar

 4 nice crunchy apples

 4 tablespoons Amaretto, Frangelico, Grand Marnier, Bourbon, or dark rum

 About the apples.
 My wife is a bit of an apple aficionado, so I asked her which to buy as I developed this recipe.
 She recommends Braeburn, Fuji, Gala, or Granny Smith because they are firm, juicy, and crunchy, and they are also available throughout much the year.
 And yes, I will get that pie recipe from her eventually.

 About the booze.
 You can skip it if you must, but I wouldn't.
 Keep in mind that the bourbon and rum versions will not be quite as sweet, but that's ok.
 If you need the sugar, add 1/4 teaspoon more.

 1) In a small bowl, mix the cinnamon, sugar, and salt.

 2) Peel the apples, cut them into quarters and remove the stem, core, and seeds.
 Cut each quarter into three slices.
 If you are slow moving or if you are making a large batch, keep them from browning by tossing them in a bowl of cold water.